nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a lesson to PlaNus.

-Format: `lesson title:TITLE mod:MODULE_CODE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`
+Format: `lesson title:TITLE tag:MODULE_CODE [desc:DESCRIPTION] day:DAY from:TIME to:TIME start:DATE end:DATE`

 * Adds a lesson to PlaNus, starting from the date specified in `start:DATE` to the date specified in `end:DATE`, on the days specified in `day:DAY` from the time specified in `from:TIME` to the time